 “Not that I’m aware of,” Hoshi said as she damn well knew that she was lying.

 “Well,” Rachel thought for a moment, “Sure.
 If nothing else comes up, we’ll be there.
-I can play a mean game of poker.”
+It should be fun to watch, even if I can barely play.”

-“Great,” Hoshi slapped Rachel on her shoulder, “I’ll look forward to see you two there.”
+“Great,” Hoshi slapped Rachel on her shoulder, “I look forward to seeing you there.”

 As Hoshi left Rachel’s department she was a little surprised by the other officer’s reaction.
 Then, it slowly dawned on her.
 As long as such things didn’t affect job performance, Rachel let most things slide.
 Little things like what those two ratings did were just that, little things.
 When such things did affect the job, oh, she came down on the offenders like a falling wall.
-Rachel was damn near a perfectionist while on the job and expected her crew to be the same.
+Hoshi came to learn that Rachel was damn near a perfectionist while on the job and expected her crew to be the same.
 What she failed to realize, Hoshi thought, was that not everyone was as good as her.
 She might not realize that she wasn’t the best at what she did either.
+The sooner she realized those points about herself she’d make a stellar officer.

 Hoshi walked back to the sensor station in CIC.
 She peered over the rating’s shoulders at the myriad of blue dots representing the ore haulers running raw materials to the factories.
 There were some ships around each of the planets in the system but none of them looked to be hostile, it was all very routine.
 Beyond those ore haulers was the infrastructure that kept the system alive.